 Yes!
 Let’s talk about limits!
 Not once.
 Not twice.
 But all the time.

 Let’s talk about them with a new partner and casual play partners.
 Let’s talk about them with partners we’ve known for years.
 Let’s never stop talking about our limits because they can so easily change.
 Not just from partner to partner, but also from day-to-day.

 Limits can change for a multitude of reasons.
 Mental health, physical health, a breach of trust, a bad experience, change in dynamic, change in kink identity, exploration of new kinks and so much more.

 My own limits have changed drastically since I joined the scene.
-Some things have become limits that weren’t previously and some things I never thought would leave the limits list have.
+Some things have become limits that weren’t previously and some things I never thought would leave the limits list have actually been included in play.
 When playing with Bakji there’s really only hard limits to take into account, I’ll either do things with him or I won’t.
 Anything that was a soft limit has either turned into a no or a yes.

 If I was to start playing with someone new thought there’d be lots of soft limits, lots of hard limits and until I’d become accustomed to them and build my trust in them that is how it would remain.
 I won’t be rushed or coerced into changing my limits, I have been previously and it has not worked out well.
 I think standing firm on your limits, and only exploring them when you are ready and with someone you trust is imperative.

 I’m also not a fan of the no limits approach to BDSM, I’m respectful that this might be something other people do but it would not work for me, and I wouldn’t be inclined to pay with someone who had no limits themselves, or was reluctant to discuss them or wanted me to push past all my limits until there were none to speak of as such.